 8. State Office Building Concerts

-Remember when I said Friday would be your busy day?
-Well before heading out for First Fridays, get yourself some takeout and head down to the State Office Building.
+Fridays are fun-filled days in Juneau!
+Before heading out for First Fridays, get yourself some takeout and head down to the State Office Building.
 Every Friday at noon, the resident Kimball pipe organ of the building boasts an encore-worthy performance.
 A little culture and the sounds of an organ from 1929 will be music to your ears.

 9. Red Dog Saloon